zata-zhangtao/transFileServer/README.md

 A simple file transfer server that allows you to upload files or text from one computer and download them from another using unique file IDs.

+## TODO
+1. if file more than 100MB， trun to online tranfer

 ## Features

 - Upload files or text content